Bioconductor/BBS/README.md

 #### A note about time zones.

-The builds have been moved back to FHCRC in October 2015 and all build machines are on west coast time.
+The builds are on Eastern Standard Time.

 ## How the build system works

-As described above, on each build machine, the build system code is checked out. **At present, each machine's working copy is checked out to the branch `feature/migrate_back_to_hutch`.**
+As described above, on each build machine, the build system code is checked out.

 On each build machine there is a cron job (or Scheduled Task on Windows) that kicks off the builds.